Edit

 • Deprecate asynchronousPatternEnabled flag in favor of enablePolling.

-If your orchestrations used the callHttp API, make sure to update these API calls to conform to the above changes.
-Find an example below:
+If your orchestrations used the callHttp API, make sure to update the API calls to conform to the preceding changes.
+The following example shows the updated syntax:

 const restartResponse = yield context.df.callHttp({